Early Career Geoscience Faculty Workshop Program

 We will share strategies for designing and evaluating student writing assignments to support learning at all levels.
 Strategies include small-scale, low-stakes writing activities that can be readily incorporated into courses, longer assignments that support learning objectives within the sciences, and the use of online discussion tools.

 Open Educational Resources (OERs) for college-level geoscience classes are becoming increasingly abundant and have numerous advantages for students and faculty.
 OERs include open textbooks, open online classes, instructional videos, and a variety of teaching and learning activities.
 The Science Education Resource Center (SERC) website hosts a vast array of OERs for geoscience teaching and more.
 This session discusses the value of OERs in terms of pedagogy, customization, and ease of integration, and provides time to explore how OERs may be used in your own class(es).
-A resource page for this session will be posted.
+A resource page on open educational resources associated with this session is available.

 2:45-3:00 Break